The nuns at Holy Rosary School in the diocese of Camden would be so proud.

 Read it HERE.

-COMIC MIX: Ed Catto did an interview with me about “Groovy” for his ComicMix column, which covers the book’s genesis and design, surprise along the way and “Groovy’s” premiere at New York Comic Con, where we met up.
+COMIC MIX: I was interviewed by Ed Catto about “Groovy” for his ComicMix column, which covers the book’s genesis and design, surprise along the way and “Groovy’s” premiere at New York Comic Con, where we met up.
 Read it HERE.

 BOBCAST: I’m now a two-time guest on Bobcast, a weekly pop-culture podcast by my “old” friend, writer/musician/educator Bob Cahill.
 We recently spoke about “Groovy” HERE.
 Last year, we spoke about Batman and “Abbott and Costello Meet Frankenstein” HERE.